How To Kick People off Your Netflix

 I signed out of all devices but someone is still streaming.
 Why?

-Netflix’s official word as of August 2020 is that it takes one hour before all devices will feel the effect of the logout.
+Netflix’s official word as of February of 2021 is that it takes one hour before all devices will feel the effect of the logout.
 This is quite an improvement from the eight hours it used to take.

 If you notice someone is still logged in, be sure to contact the Netflix Support team for more help.